Noordeinde Palace: From farmhouse to palace

-The palace originated as a medieval farmhouse, which was converted into a spacious residence by the steward of the States of Holland, Willem van de Goudt.
+The palace originated as a medieval farmhouse, which was converted into a spacious residence by the steward of the States of Holland and West Friesland, Willem van de Goudt.
 The farmhouse was built at the borders of the city of The Hague in 1533, in a street called Int Nortende (now: Noordeinde, lit.: in the North End), while the building is located in the city center of modern The Hague.
 The original farmhouse's cellars can still be seen in the palace basement.

 From 1566 to 1591, the palace had a different owner.
-After that it was leased, and in 1595, purchased by the States of Holland for Louise de Coligny, the widow of William of Orange, and her son Prince Frederik Hendrik.
+After that it was leased, and in 1595, purchased by the States of Holland for Louise de Coligny, the widow of William the Silent, and her son Frederick Henry, Prince of Orange.
 In recognition of William's service to the nation, the States presented the building to his family in 1609.

-Frederik Hendrik substantially enlarged the house, which was then known as the Oude Hof.
+Frederick Henry substantially enlarged the house, which was then known as the Oude Hof.
 He began by buying the surrounding plots of land.
 The architects Pieter Post and Jacob van Campen, who built Huis ten Bosch Palace in 1645, were among those involved in the alterations of 1640.
 The alterations included lengthening the main building and adding wings on either side, thus creating the characteristic H-form that is seen today.

-After Frederik Hendrik died in 1647, his widow, Amalia van Solms, spent much of her time at the Oude Hof.
+After Frederik Hendrik died in 1647, his widow, Amalia of Solms-Braunfels, spent much of her time at the Oude Hof.
 Following her death in 1675, the house was more or less empty for many years.
-After the death of the Stadholder-King William III in 1702, it passed to King Frederick I of Prussia, a grandson of Frederik Hendrik's.
+After the death of the Stadholder-king William III in 1702, it passed to King Frederick I of Prussia, a grandson of Frederick Henry's.

 In 1740, Voltaire stayed in one of the apartments while he negotiated with Dutch publisher Jan van Duren about the Anti-Machiavel.

 In 1754, King Frederick the Great of Prussia sold his land-holdings in the Netherlands to Stadholder William V.

-The son of Stadholder William V, who would become King Willem I, took up residence at the Oude Hof in 1792.
-But when the French invaded the Netherlands in 1795, during the French Revolutionary Wars, he and his family were forced to flee to England.
+The son of Stadholder William V, who would become King William I, took up residence at the Oude Hof in 1792.
+But when the French invaded the Netherlands in 1795, during the French Revolutionary Wars, he and his family were forced to flee to Britain.
 The Oude Hof became the property of the Batavian Republic and hence state property, the status it has today.